Catholic University of Leuven (1834–1968): Further history as unified institution (1835–1968)

-Split (1962–1970)
+Split into two officially new institutions (1962–1970)

-From its beginning in 1834, the Catholic University of Louvain provided lectures only in French.
+From its beginning in 1834, the university provided lectures only in French.
 Latin was sometimes used in the theology faculty, but it was essentially a French-language institution.
-Lectures in Dutch, the other official language of Belgium and the language spoken in Leuven, began to be provided in 1930.
+Lectures in Dutch, the other official language of Belgium and the language spoken in Leuven, had begun to be provided in 1930 in the Catholic University of Leuven in the meantime.

-In 1962, in line with constitutional reforms governing official language use, the French and Dutch sections of the university became autonomous within a common governing structure.
+In 1962, in line with constitutional reforms governing official language use, the French and Dutch sections of the Catholic University became autonomous within a common governing structure.
 Flemish nationalists continued to demand a division of the university, and Dutch speakers expressed resentment at privileges given to French-speaking academic staff and the perceived disdain by the local French-speaking community for their Dutch-speaking neighbours.
 At the time, Brussels and Leuven were both part of the officially bilingual and now defunct Province of Brabant; but unlike Brussels, Leuven had retained its Dutch-speaking character.
 Tensions rose when a French-speaking social geographer suggested in a televised lecture that the city of Leuven should be incorporated into an enlarged bilingual 'Greater-Brussels' region.
 Mainstream Flemish politicians and students began demonstrating under the slogan Leuven Vlaams – Walen Buiten ("Leuven [is] Flemish – Walloons out").
 Student demonstrations escalated into violence throughout the mid-1960s.
 Student unrest fueled by the history of discrimination against Flemings eventually brought down the Belgian government in February 1968.

 The dispute was resolved in June 1968 by turning the Dutch-language section of the university into the independent Katholieke Universiteit Leuven, which remained in Leuven.
 The French-speaking university, called the Université catholique de Louvain, was moved to a greenfield campus called Louvain-la-Neuve ("New Leuven"), farther south in the French-speaking part of the Province of Brabant.
 Acrimony about the split was long-lasting.
 Currently, however, research collaborations and student exchanges between the two "sister universities" take place with increasing frequency.